 it is not a question of ‘right’ –

-it is a matter of logic – of recognising – of understanding – the logic of a proposal
+it is a matter of logic – of recognizing – of understanding – the logic of a proposal

 281. "But doesn't what you say come to this: that there is no pain,